Underwriting Process in Pet Insurance

 • Claims history: Insurers analyze the past workers’ compensation claims history of a business to assess their risk profile.
 A company with a high frequency of claims may be deemed riskier and may require higher coverage levels.
 Conversely, a business with a clean claims history may be eligible for lower coverage levels and premiums.

-See also Breed-Specific Pet Insurance Policies
+See also Impact of Technology on Pet Insurance

 Calculating Premium Rates for Workers’ Compensation Insurance